philipturner/home-built-stm/README.md

 - Ferroelectric materials (Landau Theory)
 - A substantial portion of "Art of Electronics, 3rd Edition"

+I have gotten through at least 50% of the tutorials I plan to take, for FreeCAD and KiCad.

 ## High-Level Overview

 The current high-level plan is very rough.
 It will be split into different modules, which can be constructed once and recycled multiple times.
 I will conduct multiple experiments in sequence, some of which will reuse this equipment.
 For example, the very first capacitance measurement experiment can use the same vibration isolator as a late-stage STM iteration.
 It could even opt to only use the interior isolation stage.